AlacrisIO/alacrity/README.md

 Our representation of the interpretation is similarly subtle.
 It is plausible to use a representation such as `interp : Chain -> State`.
-This is problematic because it means that the interpretation of `Closed m1 c0` can be arbitrarily different from the interpretation of `c0`.
+This is problematic because it means that the interpretation of `Confirmed m1 c0` can be arbitrarily different from the interpretation of `c0`.
 This means, for example, that a message in the future can cause a message in the past to have a completely different effect.
 Our representation (as a catamorphism) guarantees that there is a unique